- Parks & Recreation

-Chelsea Parks & Rec Cheerleading is an exciting way to make new friends, develop skills for cheering, and motivate our football players towards victory!
+Chelsea Parks & Rec Cheerleading is an exciting way to make new friends, develop skills for cheering, and motivate our football and basketball players towards victory!
 We expect our cheerleaders to lead by example and show what true sportsmanship and teamwork are all about.

 Youth Cheer is designed for girls entering Kindergarten through 6th Grade.
 Girls are divided into age groups.
 K-1st Grade, 2nd-3rd Grade, 4th-5th Grade, & 6th Grade.
 Girls will be put in their age-appropriate division unless requested otherwise.
 These age groupings are for cheer squads only and may not reflect the age group that they cheer for.
 This is simply done to keep all girls at their appropriate skill levels and to help develop friendships with other girls their age that will last throughout their school days.